 Mobile phones are ubiquitous in South Africa.
 Getting one should be your first order of business once you get here.
 Landlines can take time to install and are not always reliable; plus you need to have a phone so that security can call you to authorize access to the estate for all the contractors who will no doubt come visiting the first few weeks.

 There are hundreds of contract options which will probably confuse you.
 Your best bet most likely is to buy a cheap prepaid phone to start with, and research contracts later.
 Vodacom, MTN, and Cell C are the three main providers.
 Pricing and coverage don’t vary too much, in my opinion.
 If you have an existing phone, you just have to get a new SIM card (remember once again to bring your passport and lease agreement to buy one), but it won’t work for certain phones (like iPhones and Blackberries – read Will my iPhone Work in South Africa).

 The phone company is Telkom, but if you’re not going to make any international calls, or if you’re going to use Skype for that, don’t get a landline.
 Just have Telkom install your internet connection (which can easily take a few weeks).
 I strongly recommend, however, getting your actual internet package through a third party such as mweb or Afrihost, and not Telkom.
 Telkom only offers capped internet service, and 9 gigabytes will be used up very quickly, trust me.

-In order to buy a car in South Africa, you will need a so-called Traffic Register Number, to be obtained from your nearest Licensing Department.
-Make sure you go there armed with plenty of time, passport pictures, your passport (including permanent visa) and drivers’ licence, and your lease agreement as proof of residence.
+In order to buy a car in South Africa, you will need a Traffic Register Number.
+Get this from your nearest Licensing Department.
+Make sure you go there armed with plenty of time, passport pictures, your passport (including permanent visa) and drivers’ license, and your lease agreement as proof of residence.

 TV and Cable